msolters/wifi-control-node/README.md

 # wifi-control

+PLEASE NOTE: This project is not actively maintained

 A NodeJS module providing methods for scanning local WiFi access points, as well as connecting/disconnecting to networks.
 Works for Windows, Linux and MacOS.

 Maybe you have a SoftAP-based IoT toy, and you just need to make a thin downloadeable "setup" client?
 Maybe you want to make a headless Rpi-based device that needs to frequently change APs?